sametcaka/SU2_wiki_images/AD-Build.md

 In order to use the [discrete adjoint solver](https://github.com/su2code/SU2/wiki/Software-Components#algorithmic-differentiation-support-and-discrete-adjoint) the compilation requires two additional libraries.
 [CoDi](https://github.com/SciCompKL/CoDiPack) provides the AD datatype and [AdjointMPI](https://github.com/michel2323/AdjointMPI) provides the infrastructure for the MPI communication when the reverse mode of AD is used.
 Both libraries are added as submodules in `externals/` in the git repository of SU2.

 ## Configuration with AD support
-The initialization and compilation of these libraries is handled by the python script `preconfigure.py` inside the main directory.
+The initialization and compilation of these libraries as well as the configuration of SU2 is handled by the python script `preconfigure.py` inside the main directory.
 This script accepts the **same arguments** as the usual configure script (except `CXXFLAGS=...`) but in addition it offers the option `--enable-autodiff` to enable AD (reverse mode) for the discrete adjoint solver.

 ### Example
 Assume that your configuration (see [[Simple Build]], [[Parallel Build]] or [[Parallel and CGNS Build]]) is done using the command